sw4796/makerton_esp32_aiagent/ARTICLE.md

 # Building a Real-time Voice Assistant with ESP32: Hardware and C++ Implementation

-In this two-part series, we'll dive into the exciting world of creating a real-time voice assistant using an ESP32 microcontroller and cutting-edge AI technologies.
-Part one will focus on the hardware setup and C++ implementation for the ESP32, while part two will explore the Node.js server and Langchain integration that bring the assistant to life.
+*In this two-part series, we're exploring how to build a real-time voice assistant using an ESP32 microcontroller and the power of AI.
+In [part one](link-to-part-one), we focused on setting up the hardware and configuring the ESP32 to handle audio input and output.
+Now, in part two, we'll dive deep into the C++ implementation, exploring buffer handling, speaker output, and integrating with PlatformIO to bring our voice assistant to life.*

-## The Journey Begins
+## The Journey Starts

-What started as an ambitious 2-day experiment quickly evolved into a thrilling 2-week adventure, filled with challenges, learning opportunities, and a deep sense of accomplishment.
-From navigating the intricacies of transistors to untangling the complexities of WebSocket communication, this project has been an incredible journey of growth and discovery.
+What was supposed to be a cool 2-day project turned into a 2-week struggle, filled with transistors and WebSocket nightmare.
+But the result is pretty exciting!
+Now I can talk with my AI Agent anytime, just by pressing a button.

 ## Disclaimers and Considerations